 When 18 women with inadequate milk production were instructed in massage to increase oxytocin levels, seven of them began to have enough milk to feed their babies.

+Do breasts need time to refill?Milk only needs minimal time to refill after feeding, as it is produced in response to your breasts being empty.
 Even though your baby will almost never drink all milk available, your breasts remain on a kind of standby to respond to their needs.
-Feeding too infrequently, however, can reduce milk flow.
+Feeding too infrequently, however, can reduce milk flow. |

-Gentle, close contact and stimulation of your breasts can help increase milk production through boosting oxytocin, the “love” or “bonding” hormone.
+SummaryGentle, close contact and stimulation of your breasts can help increase milk production through boosting oxytocin, the “love” or “bonding” hormone. |

 Music to reduce stress while breastfeeding